 Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
 (Yes/No) If yes, provide proposed changes and rationale.
 Describe the methods, frequency, type, and target audience of stormwater outreach performed during the permit term.
-Many stormwater outreach activities were conducted in 2012 as seen in Attachment 1.
+Many stormwater outreach activities were conducted in 2013 as seen in Attachment 1.
 Personnel that live and work on Fort Carson were targeted in this program.
-Approximately 218 stormwater awareness brochures were distributed at events such as Earth Day, Eggsperience, Make a Difference Day, and others.
-Construction contractors were targeted with the training, "Fort Carson Stormwater Management at Construction Sites", which was delivered 9 times with 120 people trained in 2012.
-Soldiers, civilians, and contractors were targeted with a stormwater awareness and training module in the Environmental Protection Officer classes.
-This class was given 8 times in 2012.
+Approximately 100 stormwater awareness brochures were distributed at events such as Earth Day, The Hazardous Household Waste Collection Day, Make a Difference Day, and others.
+Construction contractors were targeted with the training, "Fort Carson Stormwater Management at Construction Sites", which was delivered 10 times with 80 people trained in 2013.
+Soldiers, civilians, and contractors were targeted with a stormwater awareness and training module in the Environmental Protection Officer (EPO) classes.
+This class was given 8 times in 2013.
 Fort Carson's four elementary schools' fourth and fifth graders participated in stormwater awareness activity that included poetry contests and hands-on activities.
-Fountain and Carson Middle Schools sixth graders participated in a hands-on stormwater activity.
-Finally, all personnel at Fort Carson were targeted with stormwater articles related to the ditch function and safety.
-These articles we published in The Mountaineer, the Fort Carson newspaper that is distributed post-wide.
+Fountain and Carson Middle Schools' sixth graders participated in a hands-on stormwater activity.
+Finally, all personnel at Fort Carson were targeted with a stormwater article related to the importance of stormwater as a resource.
+This article was published in The Mountaineer, the Fort Carson newspaper that is distributed post-wide.
 No.

 Provide a copy or representation of public outreach materials provided to the target audience(s).
 See Attachment 2 for the Stormwater awareness brochure that is distributed to the target audience.
 Other educational material can be provided upon request.
 No. Provide copies of any educational materials, lesson plans, or presentations provided to school age students and other target audience(s) regarding stormwater runoff and water quality issues.
 See Attachment 3 for an example of the educational material for the Environmental Protection Officer course.
 More is available upon request.
-No. Estimate the number of people expected to be reached by the program over each year of the permit term.
-An estimated 4,000 people were reached directly by the Stormwater Program in 2012 as calculated on Attachment 1.
-Another 20,000 were reached via indirect means (newspaper article, website, etc.) Yes.
-A webcounter will be installed on the public website.
-Provide the name or title of the person(s) responsible for coordination and implementation of the stormwater public education and outreach program.
+Yes.
+A "Name the Ditch" essay contest will be held, and participants will be directed to the public website for information.
+Estimate the number of people expected to be reached by the program over each year of the permit term.
+An estimated 1,248 people were reached directly by the Stormwater Program in 2013 as calculated on Attachment 1.
+Another 20,000 were reached via indirect means (newspaper article, website, etc.) A web counter has been installed on the public website.
+No. Provide the name or title of the person(s) responsible for coordination and implementation of the stormwater public education and outreach program.
 Title: Stormwater Specialist No.